ma-ji/amgps/_pages/covid.md

 ## First three weeks (8/25--9/17): Online teaching + in-person office hours
 ---

-1. We will meet during our regular course time on Zoom for the first three weeks.
+1. **Online**: We will meet during our [regular course time on Zoom](https://utexas.instructure.com/courses/1311365/external_tools/51041) for the first three weeks.
-2. We also make weekly in-person experience accessible to everyone in the form of outdoor office hours.
+2. **In-person**: We also make weekly in-person experience accessible to everyone in the form of outdoor office hours.
 This session is from 3pm to 5pm on Friday afternoons and is optional.
-Wearing a mask is still strongly recommended and appointment is required ([make your appointment here ("office hour" sheet)](https://docs.google.com/spreadsheets/d/1dTtRQwt6XPxe62AXGHzdDKFAFL9LX7BB1R-M8kk95Sw/edit?usp=sharing)).
-We will be [meeting outside of the LBJ School (click for map)](/assets/img/office_hour.JPG).
+Wearing a mask is still strongly recommended and [appointment is required (`office hour` sheet)](https://docs.google.com/spreadsheets/d/1dTtRQwt6XPxe62AXGHzdDKFAFL9LX7BB1R-M8kk95Sw/edit?usp=sharing).
+We will be [meeting outside of the LBJ School (click for map direction)](/assets/img/office_hour.JPG).
 3. We will record the online session for the first three weeks.

 ## After the first three weeks (9/18--)